Rational1ty/mirror-encrypt/README.md

 ---

-You can use commands when launching or running the program to change certain behaviors!
+## Commands

-    - All commands are case-insensitive
+All commands are case-insensitive
-    - Commands are made of 2 parts: the "key" (the 1st part) and the "value" (the 2nd part)
+Commands are made of 2 parts: the "key" (the 1st part) and the "value" (the 2nd part)
-    - Ex: "key:value", "delay:100"
+Ex: "key:value", "delay:100"

-    - Commands are added to the program's "launcher.bat" file, in the "commands" variable, seperated by a space
+Commands are added to the program's "launcher.bat" file, in the "commands" variable, seperated by a space
-        - To edit the program's start-up commands, right click on the "launcher.bat" file and click "edit"
+1. To edit the program's start-up commands, right click on the "launcher.bat" file and click "edit"
-        - Go to the variable named "commands" and add the commands that you'd like to run
+2. Go to the variable named "commands" and add the commands that you'd like to run
-        - Ex: "commands=window:true delay:50 beam:blue"
+3. Ex: `set commands="window:true delay:50 beam:blue"`
-        - Save your changes by pressing "ctrl + s", then close the file.
+4. Save your changes by pressing "ctrl + s", then close the file.
 It is now ready to run

+A few things to keep in mind when using commands:
 - If you enter a command that is invalid (the key, value, or both key and value are wrong) the program will display an error and then safely shut down
 - In the list of commands below, the value of each command is replaced with a placeholder that represents a value (tf for true/false, ms for # of milliseconds, and so on)
 - List of commands: beam:color, color1:color, color2:color, window:tf, delay:ms, repeat:tf
 - Detailed list of commands:

-      - "beam:color": changes the color of the beam
+- `beam:color`: changes the color of the beam
-          - Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
-          - Ex: "beam:cyan", "beam:green"
+: Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow : Ex: "beam:cyan", "beam:green"
-          - Default value: red
+: Default value: red
-          - This command is especially useful if you are colorblind and cannot see red/green very well, as both the beam and the two main colors (color1/color2) are either red or green
-          - It is not recommended to set either the beam or main colors to black or white, as this may make some aspects of the program harder to see
+: This command is especially useful if you are colorblind and cannot see red/green very well, as both the beam and the two main colors (color1/color2) are either red or green : It is not recommended to set either the beam or main colors to black or white, as this may make some aspects of the program harder to see

 - "color1:color": changes the color of color1 (the "input" color)
     - Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
     - Ex: "color1:gray", "color1:magenta"
     - Default value: red

 - "color2:color": changes the color of color2 (the "output" color)
     - Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
     - Ex: "color2:orange", "color1:yellow"
     - Default value: green

 - "delay:ms": changes the amount of time (in milliseconds) between each frame of animation (assuming window is true)
     - Accepted values: any non-negative integer (ms >= 0)
     - Ex: "delay:25" would make the animation faster, while "delay:100" would make it slower
     - Default value: 50
     - It is not recommended to use values greater than 500 or values that are not an even factor of 1000
     - Ex: "delay:2000" (just extrememly slow), or "delay:37" (may cause animation timing issues)

 - "repeat:tf": toggles the program's repeat functionality when creating a mirror field from keyboard (see tips & tricks section)
     - Accepted values: boolean (true, false)
     - Ex: "repeat:true" or "repeat:false"
     - Default value: true

 - "window:tf": determines whether or not the program creates a window to animate the encryption/decryption process
     - Accepted values: boolean (true, false)
     - Ex: "window:true" would cause a window to be created; "window:false" would cause the program to run in text-only mode
     - Default value: true

 --------------------------------------------------------------------------------------------------------------------------------------